• Skip to primary navigation

 ampalaya recipe ingredients

-Vertically slice ampalaya into two pieces, remove the seeds/strings, then slice into thin wedges.
-After slicing the ampalaya, soak it in a bowl with salt and water for at least 30 minutes to 1 hour.
-(The longer the better.)
+Slice the ampalaya (bitter gourd) vertically into two pieces, remove the seeds/strings, and then slice into thin wedges.
+After slicing the ampalaya, soak it in a bowl with salt and water for at least 30 minutes to 1 hour (the longer the better).

-Heat a nonstick pan over medium heat and add oil.
-Add onions, garlic, and saute for 1 minute or until fragrant:
+Heat a nonstick pan over medium heat and add cooking oil.
+Add onions, and garlic, and sauté for 1 minute or until fragrant:

 sauteeing onion and garlic in a hot pan for ampalaya with eggs recipe